shybyeapp/shybye-web/README.md

 # ShyBye #
-**Our mission** is to be a place for individuals overcome social anxiety and loneliness by gamifying primarily in-person social interactions, providing a variety of fun social challenges
+**Our mission** is to help individuals overcome social anxiety and loneliness by gamifying primarily in-person social interactions through a variety of fun social challenges

 ShyBye was initially created over the span of *four days* during the 2022 "[GDI Virtual Hackathon](https://girldevelopit.com/virtual-hackathon/): Hack for